 Some of these activities to be considered include:

 - Yoga.
 Yoga can help to encourage the alcohol recovery process.
-The ancient practice provides a space where those who participate can become better aware of both their body and mind and the ways in which the two interact.
-This kind of movement, which has a heavy focus on meditation and reflection, can have calming effects on those who practice.
-Yoga has also been claimed to help manage anxiety, stress and depression, which are all conditions that a person suffering from alcohol abuse or impulsive type BPD might contend with.
+The ancient practice creates a place for participants to become more conscious of their bodies and minds, as well as the ways in which they communicate.
+This type of movement, which places a strong emphasis on meditation and contemplation, can help people relax.
+Yoga has also been believed to aid in the management of anxiety, stress, and depression, all of which are symptoms that a person suffering from alcoholism or impulsive personality disorder can face.